Brenda Simon Creations, Web Design

 Can I hire you though I don't live near you?

-My clients live in California, Arizona, Wisconsin, New Jersey, New Hampshire and New York.
+My clients live from California to New York.
 Email and phone makes this simple.
 As I build each website my client and I view it together on a private site and chat by phone.
 This is the process whether you are local or across country.

 back to top